andy-west/consolized-game-boy/README.md

  - All pins have been remapped; this was done mostly to make things easier to route PCB traces
  - 3x scale maintaining aspect ratio
  - Added option to enable scanlines (select+up to cycle scanline color, select+down to disable)
+ - With Version 2 PCB, you won't need a functioning Gameboy motherboard.
+You just need a good CPU and RAM (you could even use CPU/RAM from a Super Gameboy SNES/Famicom cartridge)

 [Video sample](https://youtu.be/khdu8cWNxHo)